The Boots on the Ground

 In a city of approximately 345sq kms, Playford has almost 700 kms of urban verges.
 Our verges require between four to five cuts a year, with each cut taking up to 40 days to complete to make sure Playford remains well presented and a great place to live for our community.

-In addition to maintaining urban verges, Council crews slash 500 hectares of open spaces and corridors which equates to almost 900 football ovals worth of grass, in addition to 630km of rural verges.
+In addition to maintaining urban verges, Council crews slash 500 hectares of open spaces and green corridors which equates to almost 900 football ovals worth of grass, in addition to 630km of rural verges.
 This is managed through Council’s tractor slashing program which slashes roadsides and intersections and our reach slashing program for gullies and swale drains.

 This year, our community can expect an additional cut across both of these programs as a result of Council’s 20/21 Annual Business Plan.

 Often, residents ask if it’s ok to maintain a Council verge, and the answer is yes.
 We encourage our ‘verge proud’ residents to complete an application (available at the link below.
 The applications process is important to make sure residents are aware of any associated risk when working on their verge.
 Once an application is successful, we will attach a green metal marker to your kerb to notify our verge crews not to maintain your verge on their rounds.

 Our rural residents will find there are a few more things to consider in their application, like the unique terrain at the roadside boundary and preservation of any native vegetation stands - which are indicated by numbered blue markers along roadsides, depicted in the image below.

 Connect with us